-DCs face challenges outside the norm, and sometimes outside belief, performing Alaska chiropractic care for patients
+DCs face challenges outside the norm and sometimes outside belief when performing Alaska chiropractic care for patients.

 Chiropractic in some of the rural regions of Alaska can be a different animal.

 Being at the start and finish of the Iditarod [dog race] with a folding table, that’s an experience,” says a spokesperson on behalf of Arctic Chiropractic Rehabilitation and Physical Therapy in Alaska.
 “To be a chiropractor here, you gotta love some of the things that make it difficult.
 You have to enjoy contending with Mother Nature, or it’s not the place for you.”